SomeStupidStuff/SomeStupidDotfiles/README.md

 Alacritty config is based on gruvbox but is tweaked for more vibrant colors

 i3 window manager
-Config has some keybindings for applications (ex. rofi) and uses tint2 an an i3bar -yabar as an i3bar-
+Config has some keybindings for applications (ex. rofi) and uses tint2 an an i3bar ~~yabar as an i3bar~~

 Zshrc just has some quality of life aliases